 Student's Name (Please Print) This form is good for school year This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.
 Medications, including those for self-administration, must be in the original container and be properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings. hereby authorize the school nurse, or designee, to administer the following medications to student.
-Name(s) of medication(s): Name of physician or dentist (if applicable): Dosage: nstructions for administering the medication: Other instructions: hereby authorize to administer the above medication on student in the unavailability of the school nurse at school in accordance with the above medication administration instructions. authorize the school nurse to take a photograph of my student to be used to verify my student's identification before the school nurse or an authorized ndividual administers medications to my student.
+Name(s) of medication(s): Name of prescribing health-care provider Dosage: nstructions for administering the medication: Other instructions: hereby authorize to administer the above medication my student in the unavailability of the school nurse at school in accordance with the above medication administration instructions. authorize the school nurse to take a photograph of my student to be used to verify my student's identification before the school nurse or an authorized ndividual administers medications to my student.
 1 acknowledge that the District, its Board of Directors, and its employees shall be mmune from civil liability for damages resulting from the administration of medications n accordance with this consent form.
-Parent or legal guardian signature: Date Note: 1 While this language is optional, we recommend retaining the language unless your supervising school nurse determines it to be unnecessary.
-Date Adopted: 07/25/2005 Last Revised: 6/17/2013; 5/23/2019
+Parent or legal guardian signature: Note: 1 While this language is optional, we recommend retaining the language unless your supervising school nurse determines it to be unnecessary.